JayUdding/ai-daily-learning/README TERMINAL PROMPTS.md

-Daily GitHub commits as I learn with my trusted CoPilot
+Daily GitHub commits as I learn with my trusted CoPilot and the Terminal

 FIRST OFF--LEARN MORE ABOUT THE TERMINAL, HOW TO USE IT